 What benefits are available to me as a military spouse?

 It takes dedication, sacrifice and determination to be a member of the U.S. Armed Forces, and the demands of the job are often tough on military families.
 Being a military spouse often means putting everything else ahead of your own career or educational goals.
-Fortunately, online education can make it easier to find a degree program that lets you study anytime, anywhere and in a way that fits your busy life.
+Fortunately, online education can make it easier to find a degree program that lets you study anytime, anywhere and in a way that's designed to fit your busy life.
 The U.S. government also has some beneficial programs to help military spouses pay for a degree program that can help start or further their career opportunities.

 The MyCAA Program